-As we're going to install postgres in the jail, we should put some lines in the jail's jail.conf:
+As we'll be installing PostgreSQL in the jail, we need to add some configurations to the jail's jail.conf:

 sysvmsg=new;